lsaffre/blog/docs/about/friends.rst

 Alexa
 -----

-Is a voluntary :ref:`voga` expert in Eupen.
+Is a volunteer :ref:`voga` expert in Eupen.

 .. _annalisa: